OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 > URL schemes offer a potential attack vector into your app, so make sure to validate all URL parameters and discard any malformed URLs.
 In addition, limit the available actions to those that do not risk the user’s data.
 For example, do not allow other apps to directly delete content or access sensitive information about the user.
 When testing your URL-handling code, make sure your test cases include improperly formatted URLs.

-They also suggest using Universal Links for deep linking:
+They also suggest using Universal Links instead, if the purpose is to implement deep linking:

 > While custom URL schemes are an acceptable form of deep linking, universal links are strongly recommended as a best practice.